Benedictine University

 Highest year that students are required to live on campus Not required

-Housing availability for first year students Guaranteed
+Housing availability for first year students No special consideration

 Housing options Co-ed, men only, women only